 Chester Springs is a medium-sized town located in the state of Pennsylvania.
-With a population of 17,441 people and three constituent neighborhoods, Chester Springs is the 53rd largest community in Pennsylvania.
-Much of the housing stock in Chester Springs was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Chester Springs economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Chester Springs, where the median household income is $146,362.00.
+With a population of 18,495 people and three constituent neighborhoods, Chester Springs is the 53rd largest community in Pennsylvania.
+Chester Springs has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Chester Springs, where the median household income is $176,924.00.

 Chester Springs home prices are not only among the most expensive in Pennsylvania, but Chester Springs real estate also consistently ranks among the most expensive in America.